alex-kyriakou/just_a_sideBar_nav/README.md

 # just_a_sideBar_nav

-Responsive Sidebar Nav - SCSS / JS
+A Sidebar menu which can be expand or shrink.
+Animated link selection implemented with JavaScript and styling through SCSS

 https://alex-kyriakou.github.io/just_a_sideBar_nav/